Sunday, April 29, 1 - 2:30pm

 Organizers: Cagri G. Besirli and Steven F. Abcouwer

-Speakers: Gregory Jackson, Thomas Chalberg, David Zacks, Tushar Ranchod, Joseph Izatt and Quinton Oswald
+Speakers: Gregory Jackson, Thomas Chalberg, David Zacks, Tushar Ranchod, and Joseph Izatt

 The Ophthalmology drug and device market are growing at a rapid pace fueled by a constant stream of novel therapeutics and devices entering the field.
 Securing early funding is one of the most critical steps for translating innovations into commercially viable products.
 This workshop will feature leading ophthalmic entrepreneurs with broad experience in academics, private practice, and industry.
 Drawing from their diverse backgrounds and experiences, these speakers will discuss bootstrapping to bridge the funding gap that must be overcome in order to get an idea off the ground and into a clinical trial.